Convergence analysis of two-grid methods for symmetric positive semidefinite systems: Introduction

 \section{Introduction}

-As a powerful solver with linear or near-linear computational complexity, multigrid has been widely used for the numerical solution of partial differential equations; see, e.g.,~\cite{Hackbusch1985,Briggs2000,Trottenberg2001,Vassilevski2008,XZ2017}.
+Multigrid is a powerful solver with linear or near-linear computational complexity that has been widely used for the numerical solution of partial differential equations; see, e.g.,~\cite{Hackbusch1985,Briggs2000,Trottenberg2001,Vassilevski2008,XZ2017}.
 The foundation of multigrid is a two-grid scheme, which consists of two complementary error-reduction processes: \textit{smoothing} (or \textit{relaxation}) and \textit{coarse-grid correction}.
-In the correction step, a coarse-grid system with fewer unknowns needs to be solved.
+In general, the smoothing process is chosen as a simple iterative method (e.g., the weighted Jacobi and Gauss--Seidel methods), while these classical methods are commonly only effective at reducing high-frequency (or oscillatory) error.
+The remaining low-frequency (or smooth) error will be treated by the correction process, in which a coarse-grid system with fewer unknowns needs to be solved.
 In practice, it is often too costly to solve the coarse-grid system exactly.
-A typical strategy is to apply the two-grid scheme recursively in the correction steps, which will yield an algorithm with multilevel structure (i.e., multigrid method).
-For symmetric positive definite (SPD) linear systems, the convergence properties of two-grid and multigrid methods have been well studied; see, e.g.,~\cite{Xu1992,Yserentant1993,XZ2002,Falgout2004,Falgout2005,MacLachlan2014,XZ2017,XXF2018,XXF2022-1,XXF2022-2}.
+A typical strategy is to apply the two-grid scheme recursively in the correction steps.
+The resulting methods (namely, multigrid methods) possess a multilevel structure.

-Many systems arising in mathematical models may only be semidefinite, such as discretized partial differential equations with Neumann boundary conditions (see, e.g.,~\cite{Bochev2005}) and Laplacian matrices of graphs (see, e.g.,~\cite{Spielman2010,Livne2012}).
-In such cases, the system matrix, denoted by $A$, is singular and symmetric positive semidefinite (SPSD).
-Some convergence properties of classical iterative methods for SPSD systems can be found, e.g., in~\cite{Keller1965,Cao2001,Lee2006,Cao2008,Frommer2008,Wu2008,Frommer2014}.
-The convergence of Schwarz methods for SPSD systems was studied in~\cite{Nabben2006}.
-Our focus here is on the convergence of two-grid methods for SPSD systems.
-In practice, two-grid convergence theory can be used to guide or motivate the design of multigrid methods; see, e.g.,~\cite{Brannick2010,Manteuffel2018,Manteuffel2019}.
-Moreover, two-grid convergence estimates can be applied to the analysis of multigrid methods; see, e.g.,~\cite{XXF2022-1,XXF2022-2}.
+For symmetric positive definite (SPD) linear systems, the convergence of multigrid methods has been well studied; see, e.g.,~\cite{Xu1992,Yserentant1993,XZ2002,Falgout2004,Falgout2005,MacLachlan2014,XZ2017,XXF2018,XXF2022-1,XXF2022-2,XXF2025}.
+Many important models or methods in mathematics may lead to symmetric positive semidefinite (SPSD) linear systems, such as partial differential equations with pure Neumann boundary conditions (see, e.g.,~\cite{Bochev2005}), generalized finite element methods (see, e.g.,~\cite{Strouboulis2000-1,Strouboulis2000-2,Strouboulis2001,XZ2003}), and Laplacian matrices of graphs (see, e.g.,~\cite{Merris1994,Spielman2010,Livne2012}).
+Convergence of additive and multiplicative Schwarz methods for SPSD systems was studied in~\cite{Nabben2006}.
+Convergence theory of general stationary iterative methods for such systems can be found, e.g., in~\cite{Keller1965,Cao2001,Lee2006,Cao2008,Frommer2008,Wu2008,Frommer2014}.